 1 Scope

 The present document is a technical report Power Class 2 for EN-DC with xLTE band + yNR DL with 1LTE+1(TDD) NR UL band (x= 2, 3, 4, y=1; x=1, 2, y=2) under Rel-17 time frame.
-The purpose is to gather the relevant background information and studies in order to address relevant requirements for the Rel-17 EN-DC band combinations with Power Class 2.
+The purpose is to gather the relevant background information and studies in order to address relevant requirements for the Rel-17 EN-DC band combinations with Power Class 2 requested by proponents and captured in the WID...

 2 References